openfootball/worldcup.json/README.md

 _Yes, you're more than welcome to send a pull request (PR) with your project!_

-* https://github.com/sportdb/footty -- command line tool in ruby; shows today's matches or yesterday's or tomorrows or all past or all upcoming
+* https://github.com/sportdb/footty -- command line tool in ruby; shows todays' matches or yesterdays' or tomorrows' or all past or all upcoming

 * https://github.com/geeknat/heyrussia -- command line tool in go; shows matches, stadiums, groups, standings, etc.